 Warm Water & Dry Ice

 You need a bowl or wide-mouthed jar or vase.
 Use your tongs to place a chunk of dry ice into the container.
-Use a measuring cup, or simply a drinking glass, with warm water.
-Pour the warm water into the container with dry ice.
-Watch what happens, examine, and take notes.
-If the “smoke” is dying down, simply add more warm water.
+Use a measuring cup or simply a drinking glass with warm water.

 What is Dry Ice?

-Dry ice is the solid form (frozen) of carbon dioxide.
-It turns into a carbon dioxide gas instead of a liquid as it breaks down.
-Carbon Dioxide is the major gas in our planet’s atmosphere.
-When dry ice “melts”, it turns directly into carbon dioxide gas.
+When dry ice “melts,” it turns directly into carbon dioxide gas.
 Dry ice sublimates, which means it breaks down directly into gas rather than a liquid form.
-Sublimation occurs at the rate of 5-10 pounds per a 24 hour period in a cooler or ice chest!
+Sublimation occurs at the rate of 5-10 pounds per 24-hour period in a cooler or ice chest!

 What is the Temperature of Dry ice?